blacklightpy/vaultofknowledge/Arguments against religion.md

 						- Isn't the judgement same for all
 							- If they say, yes, it is the same at the time of judgement, and hence all will be punished equally
 			- If they say, killing the devil would make other angels fear him, but letting him live will let others see the results of his wicked ways
 				- Ask them, why should one who disagrees always be wrong and evil?
-It is also possible for a person t
+It is also possible for a person to disagree with god's ways and still make a life that's good for himself and others.
 	- If they say it was to test us:
 		- Ask why would he need to test us instead of making us proper in the first place?
 			- If they say, freedom is essential, but in heaven, bad deeds are disallowed, and we need to do good things while having freedom